zozzlethena/docs/README.md

 # Velodrome Finance 🚲💨📃

-Velodrome finance product documentation.
+Velodrome Finance product documentation.

-This is where we work on our product documentation which is built and deployed into the main app.
+This is where we work on product documentation which is built and deployed into the main app.

 To run the [Nextra](https://nextra.vercel.app) server, use: